Skip to main content

 Mobile game monetization is hard.
 Very hard.
 Almost 2,000 apps are published every day to Google Play and the iOS App Store.
 Hundreds more are published on third-party app stores in China and elsewhere.
 If only 10% of them are games, that’s well over 200 games being published every single day.

 Last I checked, there’s only 10 games in the top 10.
-And the top 1% of games make maybe 90% of the money.
+The top games list is incredibly exclusive, with the top 1% of games making maybe 90% of the money.
 And only a tiny percentage of games are actually profitable.
 (I’ve heard 2-3%, but don’t have hard data on this very depressing statistic.)

-How is your game going to be 1 of the few that win?
+How is your game going to be 1 of the very few that win?

 We recently chatted with ad monetization expert Felix Braberg for our Hack Gaming Growth miniseries.
 There are tons of insights in the whole miniseries from experts like Matej Lancaric, Jesse Lempiäinen from Geeklab, Günay Azer from Gamelight, and others, plus Braberg himself, of course.